SoftwareAG/c8y-docs/content/device-integration/fragment-library-bundle/remote-access.md

 * The user has the correct permissions granted (Remote access admin rights)
 * `c8y_RemoteAccessConnect` is added to the device's ```c8y_SupportedOperations```

-For more information, see [Cloud Remote Access > Using Cloud Remote Access](/cloud-remote-access/using-cloud-remote-access).
+For more information, see [Using Cloud Remote Access](/cloud-remote-access/using-cloud-remote-access).

 ### Remote access connect {#remote-access-connect}